WoSai/e-member-doc/en/README.md

 Firstly, H&M CRM will release new features, the CRM service side will be ready.

-Secondly, ISV Shouqianba will release client application and perform online verifications to make sure all the test cases work properly with H&M CRM open API.
+Secondly, ISV Wosai will release client application and perform online verifications to make sure all the test cases work properly with H&M CRM open API.

-To help H&M launch service as smoothly and efficiently as possible, Shouqianba will also provide on-site support (Mainland China for now)
+To help H&M launch service as smoothly and efficiently as possible, Wosai will also provide on-site support (Mainland China for now)

 #Requirements to be confirmed.
  > * Develop a function to validate the secret.